Reigate College Reigate College

 Back to New Starters A-Z Courses

-Hello and welcome to the Applied Human Biology Department at Reigate College.
+Hello and welcome to the Human Biology Department at Reigate College.

-My name is Liz Sanders and I’m the Head of Department for Applied Human Biology.
-The BTEC course is excellent preparation for many vocational careers so I’m really pleased you’ll be studying it at Reigate College and I’m looking forward to welcoming you to the department in person at the beginning of the academic year.
+My name is Andy Duke and I’m the Head of Department for Human Biology.
+The Level 3 Alternative Academic Qualification Cambridge Advanced National in Human Biology course is excellent preparation for many vocational careers so I’m really pleased you’ll be studying it at Reigate College and I’m looking forward to welcoming you to the department in person at the beginning of the academic year.

 In advance of that, I’d like you to complete a series of tasks and activities over the coming months to keep your GCSE Science knowledge and skills fresh and in your mind.
 These activities are for you to complete independently from home, and we will then discuss together what you’ve learnt when you start the course in September.